Looking towards Sea Caves from Meyers Beach

-At the extreme western end of the mainland portion of the Apostle Islands National Lakeshore, about 5 miles east of Cornucopia, Wisconsin, is Meyers Beach.
+At the extreme western end of the mainland portion of the Apostle Islands National Lakeshore, about 5 miles east of Cornucopia, Wisconsin, is Meyers Beach Recreation Area.
 The Park Service has recently paved the road into the beach and created an ample paved parking area.
 While the beach itself is quite attractive and offers a nice spot for swimming, a picnic, or beachcombing, its popularity is mainly due to something about 2 miles away: the Sea Caves of the Bayfield Peninsula.

-Although called The Lakeshore Hiking Trail, good views of the lake were rare until we got near the caves.
+Although called The Lakeshore Hiking Trail, views of the lake were rare until we got near the caves.
 The hiking trail runs near the lakeshore, but the woods were too thick to see the lake clearly.
 These woods with its variety of tree species would be especially attractive during the fall color season.
 The trail was rated moderately difficult because of the frequent up and down undulations; however, we found it well maintained with stair steps wherever the trail got steep.
 The trail crossed a number of creeks but all but one were dry due to the drought like conditions at the time.
 But even if the trail had been a drudge of a hike, the reward at the end, the Sea Caves, were worth it.

 Lakeshore Hiking Trail - Sea Caves

 Hans gets a welcome drink in the one creek that wasn't dry. > > >